F-Vos/chem/README.md

 The surface is letting the Vulkan API know about GLFW.

 ### Swapchain
 A swap chain manages multiple frames that rotate between rendering and presenting to the screen.
 While the next frame is being rendered, the previous frame is displayed.
 Common implementations include double-buffering (two frames) or triple-buffering (three frames).
 A poor implementation can lead to visual artifacts such as screen tearing.
-There are two present modes possible with Vulkan.
-FIFO and Mailbox.
+There are a couple of present modes possible with Vulkan like FIFO and Mailbox.